Mali seals presidency as gunfire heard in capital

 Three armoured vehicles stood in the street blocking the main entrance to the palace of President Amadou Toumani Toure.
 A Reuters vehicle trying to get out to Kati from the capital was stopped at a checkpoint on the way.

 "There are soldiers who are shooting in Kati.
-It is not safe," a solder at the checkpoint said.
+It is not safe," a solder at the checkpoint said, without giving any further details.

-A diplomatic source reached by telephone said the unrest was unlikely to be a military coup attempt, but rather an expression of "frustration and anger".

-"At the moment they seem to be saying they don't want to overthrow the president, but they want more bombs and guns for the north," he said.

-Bamako was briefly paralysed last month as hundreds of Malians put up street barricades and burned tyres in the streets to protest at the government's handling of the rebellion.
+Bamako was briefly paralysed last month as hundreds of Malians put up street barricades and burned tyres in the streets to protest at what they say is the weak government response to the rebellion and the poor equipment of the army.

-Tuareg fighters seeking to carve out a desert homeland in Mali's north have made advances in recent weeks, including the seizure this month of the key garrison town of Tessalit by the Algerian border.
+Tuareg rebels seeking to carve out a desert homeland in Mali's north have made advances in recent weeks, including the seizure this month of the key garrison town of Tessalit by the Algerisan border.

-The MNLA rebel movement has been bolstered by heavily armed Malian Tuareg returning from fighting alongside Libyan forces who tried in vain to prevent Muammar Gaddafi's overthrow last year.
+The MNLA rebel movement has been bolstered by heavily armed Malian Tuareg returning from fighting alongside forces loyal to Muammar Gaddafi forces in Libya.

 The clashes have added a new layer of insecurity to a zone awash with smugglers and plagued by fighters linked to al Qaeda and is expected to complicate presidential elections in April.

-(Reporting by Tiemoko Diallo and Adama Diarra; Writing by Mark John and Richard Valdmanis; Editing by Mark Heinrich)
+(Reporting by Tiemoko Diallo and Adama Diarra; Writing by Mark John; Editing by Karolina Tagaris)